DSC-Capstone/dsc-capstone.github.io/assignments/quarter-1-methodology.md

 ## Assignment 3

-WRiting: Analyzing the structure of a scientific paper
+Writing: Analyzing the structure of a scientific paper

 ---